 COMMERCE: New York Harbor contains five interconnected but separate channels and two adjacent anchorages all of which are used by international vessels, harbor pilots and the U.S. Coast Guard and supports 140 million tons of commerce per year.
 Channels and anchorages are maintained alternating years.

-STATUS: In FY2021, funding will provide for the continued management and monitoring of ocean placement site (i.e. HARS) for dredged material have been agreed to between the New York District and EPA Region 2.
+STATUS: In FY2022, funding will provide for the continued management and monitoring of ocean placement site (i.e. HARS) for dredged material have been agreed to between the New York District and EPA Region 2.
 These plans require extensive chemical, biological and physical surveys of select areas within the site.
-Commonly performed Operations & Maintenance (O&M) work including monitoring of the channel shoaling conditions, coordination with the users and stakeholders, performing engineering and design for future maintenance dredging, award of a maintenance dredging contract for the Sandy Hook Channel, and production of an annual hydrographic condition survey, and publication of the Controlling Depth Report on the District’s website below, is also scheduled for FY2021. https://www.nan.usace.army.mil/Missions/Navigation/Controlling-Depth-Reports/
+Commonly performed Operations & Maintenance (O&M) work including monitoring of the channel shoaling conditions, coordination with the users and stakeholders, performing engineering and design for future maintenance dredging, award of a maintenance dredging contract for the Sandy Hook Channel, and production of an annual hydrographic condition survey, and publication of the Controlling Depth Report on the District’s website below, is also scheduled for this fiscal year. https://www.nan.usace.army.mil/Missions/Navigation/Controlling-Depth-Reports/

 P: (917) 790-8636